Art Supplies and Recommended Reading List

 although if the description calls for "airtight" or "artist

-As a successful painter, Armand prides himself on carrying a minimum
+As a successful painter, I carry a minimum of painting equipment,

-allowing him to set up & break down quickly.
+allowing myself to set up & break down quickly---and paint more!.

 Can you transport all your painting equipment and supplies in one trip?